syncfusion-content/flutter-docs/Flutter/maps/shape-colors.md

 ---
 layout: post
 title: Shape colors in Syncfusion Flutter Maps | Syncfusion
-description: This section explains about how to fill different colors to the shapes in the Flutter maps application.
+description: This section explains how to apply colors to the shapes based on specific values in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug